saranabizadeh/saranabizadeh/README.md

 Education and Certificates

-- Currently working on a Masters in Business Administration
+- Masters in Business Administration - In Progress, 2027
-- Psychology BA
+- Bachelor of Arts in Psychology
 - Excel Skills for Business Specialization Certificate
 - IBM Data Analyst Professional Certificate